EMATech/OpenContourShuttle/README.md

 Contour, ShuttleXpress and ShuttlePro are trademarks of Contour Innovations LLC in the United States of America.

 These are not registered or active trademarks in the European Union and France where I reside.

+#### Other

+Other trademarks are property of their respective owners and used fairly for descriptive and nominative purposes only.